txt/ase16/doc/stats.md

 means are *better*, we cannot really say that the values in one distribution are usually better than the other.

+In any case, what a signifcance test does is report how small is the overlap between two distributions (and if it is very small, then we say the differences are _statistically significant_.
 My preferred test for statistical significance is the bootstrap.

 #### Bootstrap